Is Online Therapy Right For Me?

 Nikki Arthur holds a Master’s degree in Professional Counseling & Marriage and Family Therapy from The Minnesota School of Professional Psychology at Argosy University.
-She has over two decades of experience in the mental health field; the last fifteen years providing therapeutic services to individuals, families, couples and groups.
+She has over two decades of experience in the mental health field; the last fifteen years providing therapeutic services to individuals & couples.

 Nikki’s approach to therapy is systemic, collaborative and strength-based.
 In addition to mindfulness, her work is informed by Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Polyvagal Theory and the latest neuroscience research.
 Nikki utilizes these methods to increase her clients’ ability to experience their thoughts and feelings with openness and non-judgment, while practicing self-compassion.

-Nikki’s special interests include working with individuals, couples and families of all types struggling with depression, anxiety, parenting concerns, family/couple conflict and wellness/stress management.
+Nikki’s special interests include working with individuals & couples struggling with depression, anxiety, parenting concerns, family/couple conflict and wellness/stress management.
 She provides her clients with a safe and supportive space to explore their concerns, while working collaboratively with clients so they feel the empowerment that comes from accessing their best self.

 In her free time, Nikki enjoys spending time with her husband, her children and their dog, Bella.
 She also loves to read, meditate, bake with her daughters, go for walks, and listen to music.

 “The healing comes from letting there be room for all of this to happen; room for grief, for relief, for misery, for joy.” – Pema Chodron